julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 Allowing a few drops of your blood to fall onto the soil, especially in your garden or under a chosen tree, is seen as an offering of partnership. **It is a pact between your body and the land**.

+Menstrual blood offerings are part of the **[Folk Fertility Magic 4-Month System](https://wildwitchherbs.gumroad.com/l/fertility-magic)**, which is a fertility renewal program rooted in Balkan and Slavic witchcraft.

 But when is the right time to do such a ritual?

 ## ✧ The White Moon and Red Moon Cycles